-AD Associate Director

-ASU Australian Services Union

-BAC Blood Alcohol Content

-COO Chief Operating Officer

-CPI Consumer Price Index.
-A measure of changes in general cost of living expenses.

-EAP Employee Assistance Program

-Gazetted Information officially published by a state or federal government.
+AD Associate Director ASU Australian Services Union Gazetted Information officially published by a state or federal government.
 Relevant here in reference to Public Holidays.

-HR Human Resources

-HROD Human Resources and Organisational Development

 Immediate Family Spouse, de facto partner, child, parent, grandparent, grandchild or sibling of an employee; or a child, parent, grandparent, grandchild or sibling of the employee's spouse or de facto partner.

-HSU Humanitarian Support Unit

-IFA Individual Flexibility Arrangement

-LSL Long Service Leave

-OAU Oxfam Australia

-SCC Staff Consultative Committee.
+IFA A Individual Flexibility Arrangement LSL Long Service Leave OAU Oxfam Australia SCC Staff Consultative Committee.
 A committee with representation from Management and Union Delegates to facilitate efficient discussion and decisions of an urgent nature.

-SHU Single Humanitarian Unit

-TOIL Time off in Lieu, generally for overtime worked
+TOIL Time off in Lieu, generally for overtime worked Primary care giver the individual with the sole responsibility for providing care to the child within family home during normal business hours Co-parent an employee who is not the primary care giver of the child DFV Domestic and Family Violence

-WHS Workplace Health & Safety

-CLAUSE 8 CLASSIFICATION OF JOBS
+CLAUSE 8 - CLASSIFICATION OF JOBS